FIRST Robotic Competition robots and CAN bus utilization

 3. When using a Talon SRX as a simple brushed motor controller, you don't need the quadrature encoder information, as there isn't one connected.

-4. Most smart motor controllers acting like a 'dumb' motor controller has very little status information you need at a high update rate, and as such can be severely reduced.
+4. Most smart motor controllers acting like a "dumb" motor controller have very little status information you need at a high update rate, and as such can be severely reduced.

 If you are encountering issues then this might be a good set of variables to experiment with, but you are not likely to see a performance improvement and you should use caution when changing these values.
 This can help resolve some CAN utilization issues but when done incorrectly can render your robot very nerfed or be dangerous.